 Another food that can affect babies with reflux is dairy products.
 If you suspect that this is a problem for your baby and you are bottle-feeding, you may need to try an alternative to standard cow’s milk based formula.
 (Please discuss which formula to choose with your Health Professional (doctor, Well Child Provider or dietician) or phone Nutricia on 0800 258 268 to speak to a Dietician).)
-If you are breast-feeding you can go on a “Dairy-free” diet.
+If you are breast-feeding, you can go on a “dairy-free” diet.
 This means avoiding all milk and foods that have dairy products in them (e.g. cheese, yoghurt, bread, biscuits, cakes etc.) for up to two or three weeks to see if there is any improvement in your baby.
 Here is a list of names that dairy ingredients can hide under.
 Any solids that your baby is eating will need to be dairy free also.